rstrotmann/nif/docs/reference/add_ntile.md

 # Add quantiles for a subject-level covariate

-Calculate quantiles for a specified column's values across all subjects.
+Calculate quantiles for a column's values across all subjects.
 Each subject gets the same n-tile value across all their rows.
 The input column must have exactly one distinct value per subject (e.g., age, weight, baseline values).